 /Users/user/Documents/gitScripts.
 Write the following in the

-#!/bin/sh # Check if params are sufficient enough to go ahead. remoteBranch=$1 test -z "$remoteBranch" && echo "ERROR: Please provide the source branch with which you want to update your current branch."
+#!/bin/sh # Check if params are enough to go ahead. remoteBranch=$1 test -z "$remoteBranch" && echo "ERROR: Please provide the source remote branch."
 1>&2 && exit 1 # Find which is your current branch if currentBranch=$(git symbolic-ref --short -q HEAD) then echo On branch "$currentBranch" echo "Pulling updates from the remote branch $remoteBranch ..." # Stash current changes git stash # Checkout remote branch from where you want to update. git checkout "$remoteBranch" # Pull the branch to update it git pull --rebase origin "$remoteBranch" # Checkout current branch which you were on before. git checkout "$currentBranch" # Rebase the changes git rebase "$remoteBranch" # Apply the stashed changes git stash apply echo "Updated the $currentBranch with changes from $remoteBranch" else echo ERROR: Cannot find the current branch! fi

 Step 2: Add the directory path to your environment